Skip to main content

 Symptoms: All webhook requests return 401 UnauthorizedCommon Causes:

-1. Using wrong secret
+1. Using the wrong secret

-// Check which secret you're using
+// Debug: Check which secret you're using

 2. Body parsing issues